-ISPOR requires that all presentations use PowerPoint.
+ISPOR requires that all presentations use PowerPoint (if presenting slides.)
 The following tips will help you develop a slide deck that compliments your presentation and clearly displays your information.

 Note: ISPOR does not provide a PowerPoint template.
 You are welcome to use your institution's template or create one using the resources and tips provided below.